Should You Replace Your Boiler?

 Measure the Boiler

-Also look for a gas pilot light, which should be replaced.
+In addition, watch out for a gas pilot light, which is inefficient and should be replaced.
 Electric ignition systems save energy by not leaving a pilot light burning all the time.
 They are standard on newer boilers and required on Energy Star-approved models.

 Check the Thermostat